yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-arrays-intro/index.md

 </div>

 Takeaways:
 - `Math.random()` generates a random decimal between 0 and 1.
-It is built in to JavaScript
+It's a built-in function of JavaScript
 - We multiplied the result of `Math.random()` by 20 for the example above because we wanted to generate a number between 1 and 20.
 We wanted a number between 1 and 20 because there are 20 elements in the array we are working with
-- We passed an argument to `Math.floor()` because it's job is to round a number down to the nearest whole number.
+- We passed an argument to `Math.floor()` because its job is to round a number down to the nearest whole number.
 It needs to know which number to round
 - It _is_ possible for the function to return the same number more than one time

 ## Putting It All Together

 Arrays are a type of collection that developers use on a daily basis.
 It's important to have an understanding of their job and the ability to create and identify them.
-However, keep in mind that even professional developers can't remember it all and have to use their resources!
+However, keep in mind that even professional developers can't remember everything and have to use their resources!

 <img class="small" src="./assets/kelly-vaughn.png" alt="Tweet about having to google even with 15 years of experience">